How to incorporate a company in Malaysia through Labuan in 2023

 - Company Incorporation: We submit signed documents to IBFC to complete incorporation of the new company.
 The company is registered within eight business days, after which we email the Certificate of Incorporation (COI) to our Client;

-- Tax registration: Following company formation, Healy Consultants Group PLC registers our Client’s company for tax, completing and submitting Form CP600C to the Inland Revenue Board;
+- Tax registration: Following company formation, Healy Consultants Group registers our Client’s company for tax, completing and submitting Form CP600C to the Inland Revenue Board;

 - Corporate bank account opening: Once above is completed, we open a local Malaysian corporate bank account with our Client’s preferred local or international bank.
-Thereafter, Healy Consultants Group PLC and our Client agree upon and courier the original corporate bank account forms to the company’s agent in Labuan.
+Thereafter, Healy Consultants Group and our Client agree upon and courier the original corporate bank account forms to the company’s agent in Labuan.
 We work with internationally recognised banks including Standard Chartered, DBS and local banks such as Maybank and CIMB.
 Immediately after bank account opening, our Client deposits the initial share capital of the company;

 - Internet banking activation: Having received the corporate bank account number, we request the bank to activate internet banking and issue tokens to the company directors.
 This process is typically completed within one business week;